Germany struggles to face its own police racism | DW | 05.06.2020

 But for Della, it would only be a vital first step, which would allow Germany to address the larger issue: how the police is educated.

-That is Rafael Behr's job at the Hamburg police academy.
-He doesn't believe that the police attracts a disproportionate number of racists among new recruits, but he does think the three-year training that cadets go through needs to include more political and anti-discrimination training — and that should continue later.
+That is Rafael Behr's job at the Hamburg Police Academy.
+He doesn't believe the police attract a disproportionate number of racists among new recruits, but he does think the three-year training that cadets go through needs to include more political and anti-discrimination training — and that should continue later.
 "We let them out of the academies and leave them to practical experience that we can no longer control," he said.
 "That's the big gap — there should be a continuation of education during the practical experience, maybe through feedback groups or supervision groups."

 For Sylvie Nantcha, meanwhile, structural racism in the police is just part of a bigger societal problem.
 "We Africans have a second generation of people here now," said Nantcha.
 "They're Germans.
 They don't have any other home.
 They just want to be recognized as part of this country.
 That's their simple demand."